tiqi-group/pydase/README.md

 The proxy class dynamically synchronizes with the server's exposed attributes.
 This synchronization allows the proxy to be automatically updated with any attributes or methods that the server exposes, essentially mirroring the server's API.
 This dynamic updating enables users to interact with the remote service as if they were working with a local object.

 The RPC client also supports tab completion support in the interpreter, can be used as a context manager and integrates very well with other pydase services.
-For more information, please refer to the [documentation](https://pydase.readthedocs.io/en/latest/user-guide/interaction/main/#python-client).
+For more information, please refer to the [documentation][Python RPC Client].

 ### RESTful API
 The `pydase` RESTful API allows for standard HTTP-based interactions and provides access to various functionalities through specific routes.